Hardware ✨ The Workstation ✨ Projection Equipment

 Microphones and Sound System

 Each room is equipped with at least one microphone and a sound system.
 Use them!
 Don’t ask the audience if they can hear you without a microphone, just use one.
 In the evaluations from past years, attendees have often said they could not hear a speaker clearly, but nobody has ever complained that they heard a speaker too well.
-It is a courtesy to the hard of hearing and to people in the back to use the microphone throughout the presentation and the question and answer period.
-There will be a presenter’s orientation session where you will have an opportunity to practice with the microphone if you would like to do that.
+It is a courtesy to all audience members to use the microphone throughout the presentation and the question and answer period.

 For microphone use and other presentation issues, you might want to ask a friend or colleague to help you out, or even ask the whole audience to help you.
 Tell them you want to make sure they can hear and see, and to please tell you if there are any difficulties.
 Pay attention to the cues from people in the audience.
 If someone has a hand cupped behind an ear, they can’t hear very well.
 Paying attention to cues like that will help make your presentation more effective.

-Microsoft Office and a Web browser will be installed on every Windows workstation.
+Microsoft Office and a web browser will be installed on every Windows workstation.
 Ex Libris clients may or may not be available in all rooms.
-If you will need anything beyond the Office applications and browser, you should talk to your track coordinator before the deadline.
+If you will need anything beyond the Office applications and browser, you should talk to your track manager before the deadline.

 Go back to Presenter’s Tips